This specimen is 70 mm at the widest part of the ammonite and is the smaller male form of this species.

 Ryazan Oblast borders Vladimir Oblast (N), Nizhny Novgorod Oblast (NE), the Republic of Mordovia (E), Penza Oblast (SE), Tambov Oblast (S), Lipetsk Oblast (SW), Tula Oblast (W), and Moscow Oblast (NW).

 Ryazan Oblast lies in the central part of the Russian Plain between the Central Russian and Volga uplands.
 The terrain is flat — with the highest point being no more than 300 m above sea level.
-The soils here are podzolic and boggy on the banks of the Oka. further to the south, they become more fertile with podzolic and leached black-earths.
+The soils here are podzolic and boggy on the banks of the Oka. further to the south, they become more fertile with podzolic and leached black earth.
 This specimen is in the collection of the deeply awesome Emil Black.